 Taxis in Paris are actually more affordable than you may think.
 The government have put regional regulations in place so all licensed taxis must adhere to set pricing guidelines.
 All Paris taxis within the core area of the city use a taximeter based on distance to calculate your fee.
 So, the longer your journey, the more it will cost.

 Base fare: – €2.60

-Bear in mind that there may be additional charges for extra luggage, baby strollers, pick-up from the airport and travelling during major holidays.
+*Bear in mind that there may be additional charges for extra luggage, baby strollers, pick-ups from the airport and travelling during major holidays.

 Read all reviews

 Finally, you can choose to call a taxi stand or radio dispatcher to order your cab.
-This is a great option if the weather is bad or you’re leaving a bar late at night as you can wait for your taxi indoors.
-Be aware that your driver will start the taximeter when he sets off to your location for pick-up, not after you’re in the taxi, so this option will be the most expensive.
+This is a great option if the weather is bad or you’re leaving a bar late at night, as you can wait for your taxi indoors.
+Be aware that your driver will start the taximeter when they off to your location for pick-up, not after you’re in the taxi, so this option will be the most expensive.

 When you’re in a new city, having to plan and budget for your transportation should be the least of your worries.
-If you book your Paris transfer in advance, you can not only save time waiting for your ride, but it could also save you money.
-If you’d like to secure a set-rate fee and enjoy 5-star customer service and English speaking drivers, we suggest booking your Paris taxi in advance with Welcome pickups.
+If you book your Paris transfer in advance, you can not only save time waiting for your ride but also save money.
+If you’d like to secure a set-rate fee and enjoy 5-star customer service with English-speaking drivers, we suggest booking your Paris taxi in advance with Welcome Pickups.

 - Not all taxi drivers in Paris speak English, so be sure to note down your destination in case you need to show your driver.